JalmarazMartn/VsCodeStepScripts/README.md

 ## Argument in step

-scriptArgument are diferent uses depending "scriptExecType" option:
+scriptArgument have diferent definitions depending "scriptExecType" options:

 - task->"label" of the task in tsk.json file in ".vscode" folder.
 If you want to know more about this subject chek this link https://code.visualstudio.com/docs/editor/tasks.

 - extensionCommand->name of an extension command for example "git.commit", "git.push", "al.package".
-In a future I want to make an extension explorer to show his command and api for vscode devs.
+In a future I want to make an extension explorer to show their commands and its api for vscode devs.

-- openDocument->document path to open and change something before next step.
+- openDocument->document path to open it and change something before next step.

 ## Features

-Create JSON file with steps configuration, in the file execute command "JAM: Execute current VsCode Script".
+You can create JSON file with steps configuration and when complete the file, execute command "JAM: Execute current VsCode Script".
-You will see a tab with the action step excuted, and a button to execute Nex step until the end all the steps of the file:
+Then you will see a tab with the action step excuted, and a button to execute next step until the end all the steps of the .json file:

 ![alt text](https://github.com/JalmarazMartn/VsCodeStepScripts/blob/master/images/NextStep.png?raw=true)

-Snippets TJAMInitStepFile and TJAMScriptStep will help you to build the json scripting json file.
+Snippets TJAMInitStepFile and TJAMScriptStep will help you to build the json scripting file.

 ## Requirements